alexeyinkin/eb-1a/1-process/README.md

 I called the designated clinic and scheduled my medical exam.
-They suggest having the exam a few days before the interview to make the visa last longer.
+They suggest having the exam a few days before the interview to make the visa last longer
+(to become a permanent resident, one needs to arrive in the US on an immigrant visa, and the visa is valid for 6 months after the exam).
 However, I prefer doing things sooner, and I scheduled the exam 20 days prior to the interview.